kunimitsova/kunimitsova/README.md

-- 👋 Hi, I’m Val Bee, occasionally using the name @kunimitsova in games
+- 👋 Hi, I’m Val Bernhardt, occasionally using the name @kunimitsova in games
 - 🍿 I'm the lead programmer for Popcorn Issues, a very tiny developer
 - 👀 I’m interested in science, tech, anime, videogames
 - 🌱 I’m currently learning kotlin, unity, python , and Korean language (unrelated to coding)